 Current position: Assistant Professor at Banaras Hindu University, India

-Supriya holds a PhD in Botany from Banaras Hindu University in India, where she is currently working in the Department of Botany.
-Her latest research focuses on mitigation of ozone-induced stress in plants in order to screen ozone tolerant cultivars that can be useful to promote sustainable agriculture.
-With her studies she is helping her country offset potentially devastating yield losses by furthering the scientific community’s understanding of the impact of ground-level ozone on plants.
+With her studies Supriya is helping her country offset potentially devastating yield losses by furthering the scientific community’s understanding of the impact of ground-level ozone on plants.

-2012 Awarded the Young Scientist Medal by the Indian National Science Academy
+2012 Young Scientist Medal by the Indian National Science Academy

 CV as submitted for the Green Talents award (2012):